toumaz/toumaz.github.io/shipped.md

 * Spoke at the Technology Fair 2017, Borlänge.
 * Supervised [three game projects][psq2016p2] at [PlaygroundSquad].

+### February 2017
+* Shipped [KT OmniView], an app for the PyeongChang 2018 Winter Olympic Games Test Events.
+I integrated a REST API from a third-party provider using C++, Java, and Python.

 ### January 2017
 * Helped ship [Ruckus Rumble] for the PlayStation 4.
   Main responsibilities were compliance testing and mastering.